syedqamara/NYTimes/README.md

     }
     ```

-- **Networking:** Includes configurations and endpoints for making network requests to The New York Times API.
-To allow add any Rest API with application's Network Library we need to register network configuration for each API before launching the application.
-See the code bellow on how to register a network configuration.
+- **Networking:** The project encompasses configurations and endpoints essential for initiating network requests to The New York Times API.
+To integrate any additional REST API with the application's network library, it is imperative to register the network configuration for each API prior to launching the application.
+Refer to the code snippet below for guidance on registering a network configuration professionally:
     ``` swift
     public struct NYTimesConfiguration {
         @Dependency(\.registerar) private var networkRegisterar